 Facing Assault Charges?
 Our Criminal Lawyers Can Help

 If you are facing assault charges, hiring a criminal lawyer will greatly improve your chances of lessening the severity your penalty.
 While you can argue self defence as a reason for the assault, a skilful lawyer will argue your case effectively.
-Guest Lawyers offer free initial consultations (including in prisons) to assist with a number of assault charges.
+Guest Lawyers offer initial consultations (including in prisons) to assist with a number of assault charges.
 Please get in touch with our lawyers either via Guest Lawyers’ email or by calling (07) 3211 3007.
 Our team of Brisbane criminal lawyers will be happy to assist you.